davecranwell/recruitment-tool/README.md

 Assessments without a connected interview are assumed to be a generalised asssessment of the candidate as a whole.

 We might need a global, limited way of choosing which scoring system assessments use outside of interviews.
 In an interview the scoring system can be configured on the interview itself.
-But outside an interview, how do we prevent users choosing any old inconsistent scoring system?
+But outside an interview, how do we prevent users choosing a scoring system inconsistent with other assessments made?
 This idea might be called an `Assessment group` perhaps?

+Assessments can be created both in direct response to an interview and partially/incompletely without an interview associated.

 ### Scoring